 Tormented by solitude, Yukiteru began to imagine things like a friend called Deus Ex Machina who is apparently the Lord of Time & Space.
 Seeing Yukiteru's miserable state, Deus gives him a new ability.
 His diary will now record events that will happen in the near future.
 Yukiteru is then forced to participate in a game whose winner will become Deus' successor.

 Mirai Nikki was published in English as Future Diary by Tokyopop with 10 volumes released from May 12, 2009 to April 12, 2011 before the publisher went defunct.
 VIZ Media rereleased digitally 9 of the Tokyopop volumes under the VIZ Select imprint from May 27 to December 16, 2014.
-The series was also published in Italian by Star Comics from December 10, 2011 to September 14, 2013, in Spanish by Ivrea España from June 15, 2012 to June 28, 2013 and in Polish by Waneko from November 2014 to September 2016.
+The series was also published in Italian by Star Comics from December 10, 2011 to September 14, 2013; in Spanish by Ivrea España from June 15, 2012 to June 28, 2013; again in Spanish by Editorial Kamite in México from May 28, 2015 to December 29, 2016; and in Polish by Waneko from November 2014 to September 2016.